 acquisition date fair values of the assets transferred, liabilities incurred to the former owners of the acquired entities and the equity interests issued in exchange for control of the acquired entities.
 Acquisition related costs are recognized in net income (loss) as incurred.

 Use of Estimates

-In preparing condensed consolidated financial statements in conformity with GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of assets and liabilities at the date of the condensed consolidated financial statements and revenues and expenses during the reported period.
+In preparing consolidated financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of assets and liabilities at the date of the consolidated financial statements and revenues and expenses during the reported periods.
 Actual results could differ from those estimates.
-Significant estimates include: estimated revenues earned under construction design-build contracts; estimated useful lives and potential impairment of long-lived assets, intangibles and goodwill; inventory write offs; allowance for deferred tax assets; and allowance for bad debt.
+Significant estimates include estimated revenues earned under percentage of completion construction contracts, professional service contracts, estimated useful lives and potential impairment of long-lived assets and goodwill, inventory write-offs, allowance for deferred tax assets and deferred tax liabilities, and allowance for bad-debt.

 Certain prior year amounts have been reclassified for consistency with the current year presentation.
 These reclassifications had no effect on the reported results of operations.